 Additionally, vetiver has a bountiful nutritional structure, which makes it a favorite animal feed.
 Indian craftspeople also use it for handicrafts, ropes, baskets, mattresses, and other fiber products.

-However, hidden in the roots underground is vetiver’s real treasure: a rich essential oil that is vastly popular in the perfumery and cosmetics industries.
+However, hidden in the roots underground is vetiver’s real treasure: a rich vetiver essential oil that is vastly popular in the perfumery and cosmetics industries.
 Because of its many health benefits, the oil is also famous among aromatherapists and herbalists.

 The scientific name of vetiver is Vetiveria Zizanoides.
 Vetiver physically resembles sorghum, but its morphological characteristics are closely related to those of fragrant grasses like lemongrass, citronella, and palmarosa.